 - This medicine could lower your blood pressure too much and cause you to feel dizzy or lightheaded.
-If you faint, stop using this medicine until you have talked to your doctor.
+This is more likely to happen when you begin to use the medicine or if you become dehydrated.
 Stand or sit up slowly if you are dizzy.
-Low blood pressure is more likely to happen when you begin to use the medicine.

 Possible Side Effects While Using This Medicine